Why 80 - 100% CPU or RAM is not necessarily a bad thing/can be caused by some apps (Chrome, Edge) without it actually impacting system performance.

 The second you run apps, or many tabs they may "reserve" resources, this can then look like 50% Plus usage.

-Overheating: If this usage is accompanied by extremely loud fans or a hot chassis, it could lead to thermal throttling (the CPU slowing itself down to prevent damage).
+Overheating: If low usage/no usage is accompanied by extremely loud fans or a hot chassis, it could lead to thermal throttling (the CPU slowing itself down to prevent damage).

 Malware: Malicious software (like a cryptominer) can disguise itself as a legitimate process while using up your CPU.